brjagger/SEEKR_tutorial/README.md

-# Simulation Enables Estimation of Kinetic Rates (SEEKR): a multiscale simulation approach for calculating binding kinetics
+# Simulation Enables Estimation of Kinetic Rates (SEEKR): a Multiscale Simulation Approach for Calculating Binding Kinetics

 In this tutorial, you will learn the basics of setting up a SEEKR simulation to calculate the binding kinetics of a model host-guest system, beta-cyclodextrin with aspirin.